antmicro/kenning/docs/source/kenning-api.md

 ### RuntimeProtocol API

-`kenning.core.runtimeprotocol.RuntimeProtocol`-based classes implement the [](runtime-protocol-spec) in a given means of transport, i.e. TCP connection, or UART.
+`kenning.core.runtimeprotocol.RuntimeProtocol`-based classes implement the [](runtime-protocol-spec) in a given means of transport, e.g. TCP connection or UART.
 It requires method implementation for:

 * server (target hardware) and client (compiling host) initialization,